Mary Queen of Scots rosary beads stolen in castle break-in | DW | 24.05.2021

 "Various items have been stolen of great historical significance," the police said in a statement.

-Police are examining an abandoned 4x4 car which was found on fire soon after the loot.
+Police are examining an abandoned 4x4 car that was found on fire soon after the break-in.

 -